vtortola/RedisClient/README.md

 await _client.ConnectAsync(CancellationToken.None).ConfigureAwait(false);
 ```

  * `IRedisChannel` interface is used to execute commands.
 Channels are short lived, cheap to create, non-thread safe objects that represent virtual connections to Redis.
-Channels provide seamless access to commander and subscriber connections, analyze commands and decide how to route them through the three connection pools (multiplexed, exclusive and subscriber).
+Channels provide seamless operation for commanding and subscribing.

 ```cs
 using (var channel = _client.CreateChannel())